Happy couple walking and carrying bags after shopping together

 Adding a user to an existing credit card account

-Authorized users receive their own cards and access to the primary cardmember’s credit limit to make purchases.
+Authorized users receive their own cards and access to the primary cardmember’s credit limit to make everyday purchases.
 Because the primary cardmember is solely accountable for payments, this account-sharing method is typically less risky for the card issuer.

-If both parties use the credit responsibly, becoming an authorized user can be an excellent way to build credit history.
+If both parties use the credit card responsibly, becoming an authorized user can be an excellent way to build credit history.

 How can you build credit history on your own?